Ishika63/Guess-the-number-with-voice-assistant/README.md

 # Guess-the-number-with-voice-assistant

-Are you ready to challenge your guessing skills in a whole new way?
+Are you ready to challenge your guessing skills in new way?
 "Guess-the-number-with-voice-assistant" is an interactive game that uses voice commands for an exciting and unique gaming experience.
 Say goodbye to traditional keyboard inputs and immerse yourself in the world of voice-assisted gaming!

 ## Table of Contents